Universal relations between thermoelectrics and noise in mesoscopic transport across a tunnel junction

-In this \textit{Letter}, we develop a linear response theory for transport through a tunnel contact that treats all currents and noise on the same footing.
-This theory provides a set of universal relations between different transport observables, leading to one-to-one connections between various Fano factors, establishes regimes of equivalence between thermoelectric and noise measurements.
+In this Letter, we develop a linear response theory for transport through a tunnel contact that treats all currents and noise on the same footing.
+This theory provides a set of universal relations between different transport observables, leading to one-to-one connections between various Fano factors, and establishes regimes of equivalence between thermoelectric and noise measurements.
 The obtained universality allows for experimental flexibility regarding a choice of observables for obtaining the same information about the probed system.
-At the same time, the breaking of the established universal relations provides a more nuanced information about the microscopic properties of the system comparing to existing analysis.
-After presenting the general theory, we illustrate its application to a wide variety of systems, including multichannel Kondo devices, quantum Hall systems, holographic systems (Sachdev-Ye-Kitaev (SYK) model and its generalizations \cite{Tikhanovskaya2021, Chowdhury2022}).
+At the same time, violations of the established universal relations provide a more nuanced information about the microscopic properties of the system comparing to existing analysis.
+After presenting the general theory, we illustrate its application to a wide variety of systems, including multichannel Kondo devices, quantum Hall systems, holographic systems (Sachdev-Ye-Kitaev (SYK) model and its generalizations \cite{Tikhanovskaya2021, Chowdhury2022}), the resonant impurity model, and the two-stage charge Kondo (2CK) model.
 Generalizing the concept of the Lorenz number and the Lorenz ratio, we show that each of the microscopic theories results into a specific set of universal constants relating different transport observables to each other.
-Violations of these relations point to additional energy scales that effectively emerge within the system. \paragraph*{Model. --} We consider a quantum system ($S$) weakly coupled through a tunnel junction to a metallic lead ($L$).
+Violations of these relations point to additional energy scales that effectively emerge within the system. \paragraph*{Model ---} We consider a quantum system ($S$) weakly coupled through a tunnel junction to a metallic lead ($L$).
 This is a typical setup for tunneling spectroscopy and transport probes widely used in mesoscopic and nanoscopic experiments \cite{vanderVaart1995, GoldhaberGordon1998, GoldhaberGordon1998b, Godijin1999, Nauen2002, Nauen2004, Slot2004, Scheibner2005, Heersche2006, Barthold2006, Huard2007, Osorio2008, Yamauchi2011, Pruser2011, Perrin2013, Burzuri2014, Iftikhar2015, Iftikhar2018, Gehring2019, Borzenets2020, Guo2021, Dani2022, Pouse2023, Piquard2023, Anderson2024}.
 The temperature of the system is $T$, while the temperature of the lead is $T+\Delta T$.
-There is a voltage bias $\Delta V$ between them, both $\Delta V$ and $\Delta T$ are assumed to be small enough, so the linear response theory can be justified.
+There is a voltage bias $\Delta V$ between them; both $\Delta V$ and $\Delta T$ are assumed to be small enough so the linear response theory can be justified.
 For now, we do not specify the nature of the probed system.
-It can be another metallic lead, a quantum dot of various types (e.g., a multiterminal Kondo device, an SYK quantum dot), or some extended non-Fermi liquid system.
-Throughout the paper, we put $\hbar=e=k_B=1$.
+It can be another metallic lead, a quantum dot of various types (e.g., a multiterminal Kondo device, an SYK quantum dot), or some extended non-Fermi-liquid system \cite{Suppl}.
+Throughout the Letter, we put $\hbar=e=k_B=1$.

 In the following, we consider transport of charge and heat across the tunnel junction, induced due to the voltage and temperature bias.
 Within the considered setup, there are two types of current - charge current $I_c$ and heat current $I_h$.
 For these two currents, there are three possible types of current-current correlations that constitute noise: charge noise $S_c$, heat noise $S_h$ and mixed noise $S_m$ (that accounts for correlations between charge and heat currents) \cite{Sanchez2013, Battista2014, Crepieux2014}.
 This consideration can easily be extended to other types of transport (e.g., spin transport \cite{Jacquod2012}), multiterminal setups \cite{Mazza2014, Benenti2017}, and higher moments of the corresponding currents.